atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 co-evolution been satisfactorily been answered.

-While it isn't about bacteria-phage coevolution, Aleksandra Walczak has some work on immune system coevolution[^immunocoevo].
+While it isn't about bacteria-phage coevolution, Aleksandra Walczak has some work on immune system coevolution[^immunoecoevo].
 Might be worth looking at for inspiration.

 ## Random tidbits